xfhelen/xfhelen.github.io/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
-    Power-oriented attacks: On the left, Elusive Power Peak (EPP) attack implements a three-phase attacking model.
-Middle, Power Grab (PG) refers to an adversary that manipulates its load and abuses power resources to impact the service quality of the collocated normal workloads.
-On the right, Denial of Power and Energy (DOPE) is a new type of threat which overwhelms the power management system of data centers by sending selective tracs from external network.
+    Like DDoS, server power attack could become a grave threat to aggressively provisioned data centers: On the left, Elusive Power Peak (EPP) attack is a server/VM-based power attack from inside, which often implements a three-phase attacking model.
+In the middle, conventioanl Denial-of-Service (DoS) attackers cripple the targeted online service by sending massive requests through the Internet.
+On the right, Denial of Power and Energy (DOPE) attack is a new type of threat which overwhelms the power management system of data centers by sending selective traces from an external network.

 </div>
 <div class="row">
     <div class="col-sm mt-2 mt-md-0">